cashcon57/nye-party-2025/README.md

 Smart Actions:

-RSVP via Text: Opens the user's SMS app pre-filled with a message to Cash.
+RSVP via Text: Opens the user's SMS app pre-filled with a message to both Andrew & Cash.

 Spotify Integration: Link to add songs to the collaborative playlist.